zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataemit-defineimporttype-method.md

 ## <a name="parameters"></a>Parameter
  `pAssemImport`
- [in] Ein [IMetaDataAssemblyImport](../../../../docs/framework/unmanaged-api/metadata/imetadataassemblyimport-interface.md) -Schnittstelle, die die Assembly darstellt, aus der der Zieltyp importiert wird.
+ [in] An [IMetaDataAssemblyImport](../../../../docs/framework/unmanaged-api/metadata/imetadataassemblyimport-interface.md) interface that represents the assembly from which the target type is imported.

  `pbHashValue`
- [in] Ein Array, das den Hash für die Assembly, die anhand des enthält `pAssemImport`.
+ [in] An array that contains the hash for the assembly specified by `pAssemImport`.

  `cbHashValue`
  [in] Die Anzahl der Bytes im `pbHashValue`-Array.

  `pImport`
- [in] Ein [IMetaDataImport](../../../../docs/framework/unmanaged-api/metadata/imetadataimport-interface.md) -Schnittstelle, die den Metadatenbereich darstellt, aus der der Zieltyp importiert wird.
+ [in] An [IMetaDataImport](../../../../docs/framework/unmanaged-api/metadata/imetadataimport-interface.md) interface that represents the metadata scope from which the target type is imported.

  `tdImport`
- [in] Ein `mdTypeDef` Token, das den Zieltyp angibt.
+ [in] An `mdTypeDef` token that specifies the target type.

  `pAssemEmit`
- [in] Ein [IMetaDataAssemblyEmit](../../../../docs/framework/unmanaged-api/metadata/imetadataassemblyemit-interface.md) -Schnittstelle, die die Assembly darstellt, in die der Zieltyp importiert wird.
+ [in] An [IMetaDataAssemblyEmit](../../../../docs/framework/unmanaged-api/metadata/imetadataassemblyemit-interface.md) interface that represents the assembly into which the target type is imported.

  `ptr`
- [out] Die `mdTypeRef` Token, das im aktuellen Bereich für den Typverweis definiert ist.
+ [out] The `mdTypeRef` token that is defined in the current scope for the type reference.

 ## <a name="remarks"></a>Hinweise
- Vor dem Aufrufen der [IMetaDataEmit:: DefineImportMember](../../../../docs/framework/unmanaged-api/metadata/imetadataemit-defineimportmember-method.md) -Methode, die Sie verwenden die `DefineImportType` Methode, um einen Typverweis, im aktuellen Bereich, für des Members übergeordnete Klasse oder Schnittstelle zu erstellen.
+ Prior to calling the [IMetaDataEmit::DefineImportMember](../../../../docs/framework/unmanaged-api/metadata/imetadataemit-defineimportmember-method.md) method, you can use the `DefineImportType` method to create a type reference, in the current scope, for the member's parent class or parent interface.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MSCorEE.dll verwendet
+ **Library:** Used as a resource in MSCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]